Dougley/MegaBot/.github/CONTRIBUTING.md

 ### ESLint

-ESLint handles our style enforcement, when making contributions, **please confirm your code adheres to the style**, otherwise we're less inclined to merge it.
+ESLint handles our style enforcement; when making contributions, **please confirm your code adheres to the style**, otherwise we're less inclined to merge it.
 To verify your code adheres to our styleguide, run `npm test` in the project root.

 # Code practices